Here we go: You have registered an account, received your individual account access by e-mail and assigned a password.

 The following advanced configurations and extensions are also possible:

-- Multi-client: As a company or agency with several websites that are operated or managed, you can flexibly link the different accounts.
+- Multi-account management: As a company or agency with several websites that are operated or managed, you can flexibly link the different accounts.
 More

 - Form Event Tracking: Form events can be used to record information about the interaction with individual form fields, including possible error messages.
 More